 A very interesting question from Sue just came in about the genetics of heart valve disease including bicuspid aortic valves.
 Sue writes to me, “Hi Adam, Since there appears to be hereditary factors involved in aortic valve disease… Does it come from maternal or paternal relatives? (or in my case, probably both?)
 Thanks!”

-To answer Sue’s question, I reached out Dr. Thomas Gleason, a leading heart valve surgeon at UPMC Health in Pittsburgh, Pennsylvania.
+To answer Sue’s question, I reached out to Dr. Thomas Gleason, a leading heart valve surgeon at UPMC Health in Pittsburgh, Pennsylvania.
 Doctor Gleason is an aortic valve specialist who is also widely known for his research and clinical focus on aortic aneurysms.

 Dr. Thomas Gleason Says…